suncoast-devs/handbook/assignments/react-snowman/snowman.md

+---
-# Do you want to build a Snowman?
+title: Do you want to build a Snowman?
+---

 In this assignment, you'll build a _less grim_ variation of a popular game: